Comprehensive Parkinson’s Disease & Movement Disorder Center

 We also provide an expert chemodenervation clinic.
 Chemodenervation can help with excessive eye twitching, drooling or dystonia (muscle spasms) in the jaw and feet.
 Our neurologists provide Botox®, Myobloc® or Xeomin® injections in our office.
 Most patients will see relief shortly after the injection.
 The medications typically work for three or four months.

-When patients do not respond to medications, our experts provide Deep Brain Stimulation, a treatment where an electrical stimulation of the brain reduces symptoms of Parkinson’s disease and tremors by improving mobility, reducing involuntary movements and increasing an overall quality of life.
+When patients do not respond to medications, our expert neurosurgeons Drs.
+Sharan and Wu provide deep brain stimulation (DBS) to reduce symptoms of Parkinson’s disease and tremors by improving mobility, reducing involuntary movements and increasing an overall quality of life.
+Through the collaboration of the Center’s leadership, the Jefferson team continues to demonstrate a high level of coordinated care and programmatic integration.

 Why Choose Jefferson for Parkinson's & Movement Disorder Care?